 How To Start A Plumeria Cutting

-- Select a healthy mother plant for cuttings
+- Select a healthy mother plant for Plumeria cuttings

-- Fill the pot with the pot mix leaving 1-2 inch from the pot rim
+- Fill small pots with the potting mix leaving 1″-2″ inch from the pot rim

 - Dip the bare root cutting into a rooting hormone powder (some recommend allowing the cutting to dry for a week before planting)